Did you know you could schedule your Instagram posts in advance? Or optimize your bio to appear in the Explore tab?

 The Highlights on your Instagram feed act as your brand's portfolio — you can use Highlights to demonstrate your company's values, showcase new products or services, or categorize various topics you post about frequently.

-Since a user can only see the first four highlights when they first come across your feed, you'll want to ensure your first highlights are the ones you're most proud of.
+Since a user can only see the first five highlights when they come across your profile, you'll want to ensure your first highlights are the ones you're most proud of.
 To do this, simply follow this trick:

 1. Hold down the highlight you'd like moved to the front of this list and click "Edit Highlight" when the slide-up appears.